nasch147/Kickstarter-analysis/README.md

 ## Limitations
 - As previously mentioned, the observations are not evenly distributed when considering the set within the context of size.
 Approximately 85% of the observations are for campaigns with funding goals lower than $9,999 USD.
 Therefore, this set is of limited use for larger campaigns.
-- Most importantly, the observations in this set are from 2009-2017 and not contiguous to the present point in time.
+- Most importantly, the observations in this set are from 2009-2017 and not contiguous with the present point in time.
 Any material changes to the crowdfunding or theatre industry after 2017 would not be reflected in the data.
-Such items might include increased
+Such items could include increased regulation or competion from other platforms.
+The primary development would be the COVID pandemic and its impact on the theatre industry which could materially change the relationships between the data in this set.

 ##Further Analysis
+- The duration of the campaign and its effect on the ultimate outcome of the campaign was not studied.
+This variable could be extracted from the raw data and visualized using a line chart similar to the one used to study the effect of goal size.
+-  Designation of a campaign as a staff favorite or a spotlghted campaign would also be an import vairable for further analysis.
+A study of the percent of successful campaigns with this designation would be of particular interest.
+-  The count of types of outcomes by launch date is somewhat inseperable from the popularity of when campaigns were launched.
+A more appropriate analysis would be to use outcome type as a percentage of the total cmapaigns for that period which would be more inightful as to the probability of success.
+#Dataset - [Dataset](